 Camp Otonwe

-Camp Wyandot, Inc operates Otonwe Day Camp, northeast of Westerville near Galena at the John Beltz Retreat Center on Harlem Road. (map and pictures below) The site has a large barn for programs and rainy days and is on a beautiful wooded site with a small creek to play in.
-Camp Otonwe offers seven sessions for youth going into the 1st to 5th grade in the fall.
-The fourth of July session is a day shorter and is for youth from Kindergarten to the 5th grade in the fall.
+Camp Wyandot, Inc operates Camp Otonwe Day Camp, northeast of Westerville near Galena at the John Beltz Retreat Center on Harlem Road.
+The site has a large barn for programs and rainy days and is on a beautiful wooded site with a small creek to play in.
+Camp Otonwe offers seven week-long sessions for youth going into the 1st to 6th grade in the fall.
+The week of July 4, we host a shorter our-day session that is also open to rising kindergarteners.

 The Otonwe program day is from 9:00 AM to 4:00 PM.
 Parents may also register for an extended day from 8:30 to 5.
 Campers bring a sack lunch each day unless they are notified that lunch will be a cookout.
-Camp activities are full of fun.
+Camp activities are full of fun and focused on the natural world and traditional games and songs, as well as learning outdoor skills such as identifying plants.
 Campers make new friends and take home great memories.

-The bars at the right (bottom on mobile) have more information about camp, the session dates and rates and the registration process.
+The navigation menu on the left (top on mobile) contains more information about camp, the session dates and rates and the registration process.

 kids at Camp Otonwe located northeast Westerville day camp